 Music Technology A level opens up a number of avenues for degree courses and subsequent careers in arts or technology-related areas.
 Many universities now offer Music Technology degrees, and the subject is viewed by many as an interesting combination of arts and technology.

 This course is suitable for all students who have a specific interest in both music and production/recording.
-It is important to be proficient in an instrument and to be comfortable with traditional musical notation; it is also important to be experienced in working with computers and, ideally, to have had experience with music applications.
+It is important to be proficient in an instrument, to be comfortable with traditional musical notation, to be experienced in working with computers and, ideally, to have had experience with music applications.
 It is highly preferable that students have taken GCSE music.

-Above all, Music Technologists have to be extremely dedicated and self-motivated students, willing to spend a lot of their own time in the recording studio.
+Above all, music technologists have to be extremely dedicated and self-motivated students, willing to spend a lot of their own time in the recording studio.
 Those who do, find the course extremely fulfilling, valuable and interesting.
-You should see Mr Rushby if you are unsure whether this course would be suitable for you or not.
+Please speak to the Music department if you are unsure whether this course would be suitable for you or not.